AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/create-qual-cohort-analysis.md

 ---
 title: Create a qualitative cohort analysis
-description: Learn what a qualitative cohort is, why you might be interested in building this analysis, and how you can create it in [!DNL Commerce Intelligence].
+description: Learn what a qualitative cohort is, why you might be interested in building this analysis, and how you can create it in Commerce Intelligence.
 exl-id: 113244e4-409b-4129-b3d4-7a3433539ade
 ---
 # Create a `Qualitative Cohort Analysis`

-Do you know how your [!DNL Adwords]-acquired customer segments grow their LTV compared to those customers acquired from organic search?
+Do you know how your [!DNL Google Adwords]-acquired customer segments grow their LTV compared to those customers acquired from organic search?
 Have you ever thought of performing a `cohort` analysis on different customer segments side by side in the same report?
 If so, a `qualitative cohort analysis` helps you answer those questions.

 This topic dives into what a qualitative cohort is, why you might be interested in building this analysis, and how you can create it in [!DNL Commerce Intelligence].